benbridle/pikpok-code-sample/README.md

 ## Background

 This code sample contains the current Web API and account management website for an MMO game called Doctrine that is in early development.
-In Doctrine, players will construct and pilot remotely-controlled vehicles in order to explore a post-apocalyptic Earth, scavenge for resources, construct sprawling bases, and fight back against the relentless expansion of a rampant artificial intelligence.
+In Doctrine, players will construct and pilot remotely-controlled vehicles in order to explore a post-apocalyptic Earth, scavenge for resources, work together to construct sprawling bases, and fight back against the relentless expansion of a rampant artificial intelligence.

 ## Setup
 ### Installing system dependencies